 Human PBMCs were isolated from healthy donors.
 Human CD4+CD25hiCD127lo Treg cells (natural Treg, nTreg) and CD4+CD127hiCD45RAhi naive T cells were sorted using a FACS ARIA II cell sorter (BD Biosciences).
 The purity of the isolated cells was 95–99%.
 In vitro expansion of Treg cells was performed in X-VIVO (Lonza) medium supplemented with 10% human AB serum, 1% GlutaMax (Gibco), 1% sodium pyruvate (Gibco), and 500 U/ml rIL-2 (R&D Systems) in the presence of anti-human CD3/CD28-conjugated Dynabeads (Invitrogen) at a bead-to-cell ratio of 4:1.
 The purified naive T cells were differentiated into iTreg (induced Treg) cells with 5 ng/ml TGF-β1 (R&D Systems), 100 U/ml rIL-2, and anti-human CD3/CD28-conjugated Dynabeads at a ratio of 1:1.

-nTreg cells were stimulated by rIFN-α4 and rIFN-β for 6~12 h, then collected cell culture supernatants and cell to detect TGF-β1 concentration and mRNA levels. iTreg cells also were stimulated with rIFN-α4 and rIFN-β for 9 days, then flow cytometry to determine inducing-differentiation capability of IFN-α and IFN-β.
+nTreg cells were stimulated by rIFN-α4 and rIFN-β1 for 6~12 h, then collected cell culture supernatants and cell to detect TGF-β1 concentration and mRNA levels. iTreg cells also were stimulated with rIFN-α4 and rIFN-β for 9 days, then flow cytometry to determine inducing-differentiation capability of IFN-α and IFN-β.

 The detection of cytokines concentration by enzyme linked immunosorbent assay